dalibo/cornac/service/README.md

   resolvable domain for virtual machines.
 - a template VM called `base-cornac` with Postgres 11.

+The `CORNAC_SETTINGS` environment variable point to a python file containing regular Flask configuration and cornac configuration.
+[Default cornac configuration](cornac/default_config.py) is commented.
+A [poc.cfg](poc.cfg) configuration file can be a good starting point.

 Further prerequisites depends on the infrastructure provider.

 ### libvirt Prerequisites

-To use libvirt operator, install cornac with `libvirt` extra:
+To use libvirt infrastructure, install cornac with `libvirt` extra:

 ``` console
 $ pip install -e .[libvirt]
 ```

-libvirt operator has the following prerequisites.
+libvirt infrastructure has the following prerequisites.

 - libvirt-daemon, virtinst and libguestfs-tools installed.
 - libvirt unattended access.